Difference between revisions of "James Chimombe" - Pindula

 Background

-He was born in Chivi and raised in the capital Harare.
+He was born in Chivhu in 1951 and raised in the capital Harare in Highfield.
 His son, Freddy Chimombe who wanted to revive his father's legacy released an album titled 'Nherera', which unfortunately did not do well.[1]

 Music career